lanesky/simple-bon-ollama/README.md

 In `bon.py`, the model `llama3.2` is hardcoded for testing purposes.
 You can replace it with any Ollama-supported model.

+For an example of test result, see `candidate.txt`.

 ## How to run

 1. **Install Ollama**